 Who requires liquidation in UAE?

-Any registered entity can apply for liquidation in UAE, including limited liability companies, free zone companies, and offshore companies throughout any part of the UAE.
+Any registered entity can apply for liquidation in UAE, including limited liability companies, free zone companies, and offshore companies.

-Entrepreneurs and sole proprietors may not apply for liquidation, as their businesses are not registered entities.
+Entrepreneurs and sole proprietors may not apply for liquidation.
+Their businesses are not registered entities.

 What do you need for a smooth liquidation?